 Dr William Hunter

-Hunterian founder, Dr William Hunter, was born at Long Calderwood, East Kilbride in 1718.
+William Hunter was born at Long Calderwood, East Kilbride in 1718.
 Hunter’s father was a retired grain merchant from Glasgow and although the family was not poor, their income was small.
 His mother, Agnes Paul, was the daughter of a Glasgow magistrate.
 She was well educated and ensured that her children shared her taste for theatre, literature and the arts.

 John and Agnes Hunter had ten children, but the family was affected by tuberculosis and ill health.
 William was their seventh child and only he, James, John, and their sister Dorothea survived into adulthood.